- Home

 Ring of Brodgar Orkney

 Prehistoric stone circles in Scotland don't get much more impressive than the Ring of Brodgar.
 It comprises 27 stones, although it's thought to have originally been made up of around 60!
-The site is part of the Heart of Neolithic Orkney World Heritage Site and one of several significant Orkney stone circle sites, which also include the Stones of Stenness.
+The site is part of the Heart of Neolithic Orkney UNESCO World Heritage Site and one of several significant Orkney stone circle sites, which also include the Stones of Stenness.
 The Ring of Brodgar sits between the lochs of Stenness and Harray and are examples of the most northerly stone circles in the UK.

 Wander amongst the ancient stones and soak up the rich history of the site, from its Neolithic origins to the Norse influence of the Vikings.